- First name: Gianluca

 In 2015 I decided to begin learning my 4th language - Dutch - and the result was quite positive.
 Therefore, in July 2016, I also started German, getting Goethe Zertifikat B1 about 10 months later, in June 2017.

-I have created a website named Farbiges Deutsch, describing German grammar via both theoretical rules and statistical rules inferred by performing Data Mining on a German linguistic corpus; Farbiges Deutsch is part of a wider project of mine - Project Asgard, dedicated to the German language; I'm also planning to extend it to more languages in the future.
+In 2017 I have created a website named Farbiges Deutsch, describing German grammar via both theoretical rules and statistical rules inferred by performing Data Mining on a German linguistic corpus; learning from that experience, in 2018 I have started Marianne, a website dedicated to French language and culture.

 From time to time I like approaching new languages!
 For example, I studied a bit of Spanish - and I am currently learning a bit of Chinese! ^__^